David Hsieh, M.D.

 Biography

-David Hsieh, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Division of Hematology and Oncology.
-He specializes in the treatment of hepatocellular carcinoma and bile duct cancers.
+David Hsieh, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Hematology and Oncology.

-Originally from Tucson, Ariz., Dr. Hsieh earned his medical degree at the University of Arizona College of Medicine.
-He completed a residency in internal medicine at Mount Auburn Hospital in Cambridge, Massachusetts, and completed advanced training through a fellowship in hematology and oncology at UT Southwestern.
+Originally from Tucson, Arizona, Dr. Hsieh earned his medical degree at the University of Arizona College of Medicine.
+He completed internal medicine residency training at Mount Auburn Hospital in Cambridge, Massachusetts.
+He then completed advanced training through a fellowship in hematology and oncology at UT Southwestern Medical Center.

 Board-certified in internal medicine and medical oncology, Dr. Hsieh joined the UT Southwestern faculty in 2019.

-Dr. Hsieh’s research interests include translational studies to understand mechanisms behind the variable effectiveness of cancer therapies between patients and developing new therapies for gastrointestinal cancers through clinical trials.
-He also conducts research on processes, policies, and biases in scientific research and medicine.
+Dr. Hsieh leads clinical trials testing new drugs for liver cancers including hepatocellular carcinoma and cholangiocarcinomas.
+His other research interests include translational studies to understand mechanisms behind the variable effectiveness of cancer therapies between patients and the development of treatment biomarkers.
+He also researches processes, policies, and biases in scientific research and medicine.

 His awards and honors include an Early Career Investigator Award from the Cancer Prevention and Research Institute of Texas.